KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 7. Warning: No LICENSE file.
+8. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-connection-status by sheyabernstein](https://github.com/sheyabernstein/MMM-connection-status)

 1. Typo: Found `Magic Mirror` in file `MMM-connection-status.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [cookiecutter-magic-mirror-module by xadamxk](https://github.com/xadamxk/cookiecutter-magic-mirror-module)